 Just like that, in a two-minute span, Linfield’s best opportunity to score the upset had vanished.

-Taylor Solomon (Sr., Kirkland, Wash.) scored 10 points while adding five rebounds, but the Wildcats’ point guard was charged with six of Linfield’s 16 turnovers.
+Taylor Solomon scored 10 points while adding five rebounds, but the Wildcats’ point guard was charged with six of Linfield’s 16 turnovers.

 Maltman played perhaps her best game of the season, adding four assists, one steal and no turnovers against the nationally ranked Bruins.
 She hit 6 of 12 from the floor.
 Five of her 11 rebounds came on the offensive glass.

-Jessica McMillan (Jr., McMinnville, Ore.) contributed four points, three rebounds and two blocked shots off the bench for the Wildcats.
+Jessica McMillan (Sr., McMinnville, Ore.) contributed four points, three rebounds and two blocked shots off the bench for the Wildcats.

 Henson finished with six points on 3 of 13 shooting.
 She also suffered four turnovers.